flintlib/flint/doc/source/references.rst

 ..
 [BaiWag1980] Robert Baillie; Samuel S. Wagstaff, Jr. (October 1980).
 "Lucas Pseudoprimes".
 Mathematics of Computation.
 35 (152): 1391–1417.

 ..
 [BerTas2010] D. Berend and T. Tassa : Improved bounds on Bell numbers and on moments of sums of random variables, Probability and Mathematical Statistics vol. 30 (2010) 185--205
 ..
-[Bodrato2010] Bodrato, Marco A Strassen-like Matrix Multiplication Suited for Squaring and Higher Power Computation.
+[Bodrato2010] Bodrato, Marco : A Strassen-like Matrix Multiplication Suited for Squaring and Higher Power Computation.
 Proceedings of the ISSAC 2010 München, Germany, 25-28 July, 2010

 ..
 [BrentKung1978] Brent, R. P. and Kung, H. T. : Fast Algorithms for Manipulating Formal Power Series, J. ACM 25:4 (1978) 581--595

 ..
 [BuhlerCrandallSompolski1992] Buhler, J.P. and Crandall, R.E. and Sompolski, R.W. : Irregular primes to one million : Math.
 Comp.
 59:2000 (1992) 717--722

 ..
-[Chen2003] Zhuo Chen and John Greene : Some Comments on {Baillie--PSW} Pseudoprimes, The Fibonacci Quaterly 41:4 (2003) 334--344
+[Chen2003] Zhuo Chen and John Greene : Some Comments on Baillie--PSW Pseudoprimes, The Fibonacci Quarterly 41:4 (2003) 334--344

 ..
 [Coh1996] Cohen, Henri : A course in computational algebraic number theory, Springer, 1996